TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 Section 1125.80 Hearings

-a) Except as provided below, hearings on fair share fee objections shall proceed in the same manner as hearings in both contested cases, as set forth in 80 Ill.
+a) Except as otherwise provided in this Section, hearings on fair share fee objections shall proceed in the same manner as hearings in both contested cases, as set forth in 80 Ill.
 Adm.
 Code 1105, Subpart B, and hearings in unfair labor practice proceedings, as set forth in 80 Ill.
 Adm.
 Code 1120.40.

-b) The Chief Administrative Law Judge shall appoint a fair share Administrative Law Judge to hold an evidentiary hearing and render a Recommended Decision and Order on the fair share fee objections.
+b) The Executive Director shall appoint a fair share Administrative Law Judge to hold an evidentiary hearing and render a Recommended Decision and Order on the fair share fee objections.

 c) The burden of proof shall be on the exclusive representative.

-d) The hearing set forth in subsection (b), shall commence no later than 60 days from the last day for filing of an objection pursuant to Section 1125.30(a) of this Part.
-When objections involving two or more bargaining units are consolidated pursuant to Section 1125.60 of this Part, the hearing shall commence no later than 60 days from the last day for filing of an objection for any of the bargaining units.
-A Recommended Decision and Order shall be issued within 60 days of the close of the record, unless additional time (up to 30 days) is required due to the length of the record and/or the complexity of the issues involved.
+d) The hearing set forth in subsection (b) shall commence no later than 60 days from the last day for filing an objection pursuant to Section 1125.30(a).
+When objections involving two or more bargaining units are consolidated pursuant to Section 1125.60, the hearing shall commence no later than 60 days from the last day for filing an objection for any of the bargaining units.
+A Recommended Decision and Order shall be issued within 60 days after the close of the record, unless additional time (up to 30 days) is required due to the length of the record and/or the complexity of the issues involved.
+The close of the record does not occur until the Administrative Law Judge orders that it be closed, either at the hearing or after holding the record open for a period for purposes such as allowing a party to provide additional evidence or to attempt to settle objections.
 The Recommended Decision and Order or a summary of the Recommended Decision and Order shall be served on all parties to the proceeding.
 A party receiving a summary of the Recommended Decision and Order shall be entitled to receive a copy of the full Recommended Decision and Order on request.

 f) If timely exceptions are filed, the Board shall issue and serve on all parties a copy or a summary of its decision and order.
 A party receiving a summary of the Board's decision and order shall be entitled to receive a copy of the full decision and order on request.